Knox Manage 22.08 release notes

 This release adds the Samsung Knox Manage app to the Azure AD app gallery in the Mobility (MDM and MAM) category, making it available as a cloud or SaaS MDM app for Azure AD tenants.
 This cloud-based MDM provides the same capabilities as its on-premises counterpart, those being easily syncing user and group information with Knox Manage based on the Microsoft Graph API, and enrollment for Windows devices.

-For instructions on how to migrate to the new app, see Sync user information with Azure AD through Microsoft Graph API.
+For instructions on how to migrate to the new app, see Connect to Azure AD.

 Improvements to Azure AD integration flow